jameshue/nagiosxi/README.md

 1. You can build an image from Windows-10/Dockerfile: **"docker build -t nagiosxi-ubi8 ."** .
 (Linux running on WSL platform.)
 2. Execute **“podman save nagiosxi -o nagiosxi-ubi8.tar”** and scp to a **VM** host that can connect to the internet.
 3. Execute **"podman run -it --name nagios-ubi8 bash"** on the VM host, and then execute **"yum -y install nagiosxi"** in the container.
-4. Exit the container and execute **"podman commit natiosxi-ubi8 natiosxi:5.8.3"**
+4. Exit the container and execute **"podman commit natiosxi-ubi8 natiosxi:5.8.3"** then execute **"podman save natiosxi:5.8.3 -o natiosxi-5.8.3.tar"** .
-5.
+5. scp natiosxi-5.8.3.tar to the destination host you want to deploy.
+6. Execute **"podman load -i natiosxi-5.8.3.tar"** on the destination host of your deployment.

    (alternatively, you can build an image from Dockerfile: `docker build -t="dockerfile/mongodb" github.com/dockerfile/mongodb`)